 Requirements for access to the benefit

-- Progenitors, adoptantes or welcoming are owed to find members and in registration in some regime of the Social Security System and they must prove minimum contribution periods demandables in each case. (you can consult requirements of contribution in the article 5, paragraph 2nd of the Royal Decree 1148/2011.
+- Parents, adoptive parents and foster parents must be affiliated members and registered in a Social Security regime, being able to accredit the minimum contribution periods required in each case. (you can view the contribution requirements in article 5, paragraph 2 of the Royal Decree 1148/2011.

-- The son or smaller pursuant to charge of the payee must be person under 18 years old.
+- The child or minor in the custody of the beneficiary must be under 18 years of age.

 - The illness corresponding to the application for the benefit must require direct, continous and permanent care by the progenitors, adoptive or foster parents.

 - Part-time workers will have the right to the benefit for caring for minors suffering from cancer or another serious disease when their effective work day is higher than 25%.
 If there is more than one part-time contract, the percentages of each work day are added together when examining the application.